-Infrared Asphalt Repair is a method that can be used to repair potholes and small sections of severely cracked areas in your driveway or parking lot.
+Infrared Asphalt Repair is a method that can be used to repair potholes and small sections of severely cracked areas in your driveway or parking lot. if your looking at the surface and are still curious this blog about when to replace should help.
 An infrared asphalt repair in certain cases can be more cost efficient, environmentally friendly, and a higher quality finished product than the conventional method of repairing potholes and damaged asphalt.

 How Infrared Technology Works

 To perform an Asphalt Infrared Repair, the asphalt has to be heated to soften it so it can be reused.
 The heating is done with an infrared machine.
 An infrared machine has a large flat steel platform covering a series of infrared heating rods underneath it.
 The platform is placed over the damaged asphalt and the rods are turned on.
 The rods will heat up the top layer of asphalt up to about 325 degrees Fahrenheit.
 Once the asphalt is heated up, it is mixed using steel asphalt rakes.

 Small amounts of new asphalt are added to the existing heated asphalt and mixed together allowing the fines and oils to bind the new asphalt with the existing heated asphalt.
 The asphalt is then finished raked to the proper grade ensuring that there is a seemless transition from the existing asphalt surrounding the repair area.
 Finally, the repaired asphalt area is compacted with a vibratory roller and is ready for traffic.